Don Shave's Ancestral Family Tree

 Titlefrom 1202 to 1216He held the title of Count of Angoulême from 1202 to 1216 in France (Medieval), EuropeG+.
 Source is FamilySearch for John

-Historical fact15 June 1215He Signature of the Magna Carta by King John; see note; in Runnymede, County of Surrey, England (Medieval), EuropeG, on 15 June 1215.
+Historical fact15 June 1215He Signature of the Magna Carta by King John; see note; in Runnymede, Surrey County, England (Medieval), EuropeG, on 15 June 1215.
 The Magna Carta "Great Charter" was drafted at Runnymede, Surrey, and sealed by John on this date

 Source is the main note for John